 Place the bath bomb mixture into a mold.
 There are so many fun molds on Amazon!
 Choose a silicone mold like the little Bug Mold that I have so that the bath bombs will come out easily.
 Press the mixture in really well using your fingers, any areas that are not well packed down will come out crumbly.

 Let your Bath Bombs dry and harden for several hours.
 You will know they are ready by popping one of them out of the mold and touching the top to see if it still feels damp.
-If it’s completely hard, you can remove all of the bath bombs from the mold.
+If it has completely hardened, you can remove all of the bath bombs from the mold.

 This recipe will make 4 large bath bombs depending on the size of your molds.

-Wrap the homemade bath bombs in some pretty tissue paper and gift them as gifts or store them in a cool, dry place until ready to use.
+Wrap the homemade bath bombs in some pretty tissue paper and give them as gifts or store them in a cool, dry place until ready to use.

 –After your bath, you might enjoy putting on a bit of Coconut Oil Lotion (only 2 ingredients!).